 It is very useful to know whether a colour is warm or cool when mixing paint.
-There are a number of ways of working out this out.
-Firstly, these days manufacturers of artist quality paint will often label colours red shade, green or blue shade eg: Phthalo Blue red shade.
+There are a number of ways of working this out.
+Firstly, these days manufacturers of artist quality paint will often label colours red shade (warm), green or blue shade (cool) eg: Phthalo Blue red shade.
 Assuming you haven’t got these sort of paints there are other ways of doing it.

-1. Buy a large colour wheel which has a range of tones of green between the yellow and blue, look at your green paint and see if sits somewhere between the blue and yellow.
+1. Buy a large colour wheel that has a range of tones of green between the yellow and blue.
+Look at your green paint and see if sits somewhere between the blue and yellow.
 If it does it is likely to be a cooler green – blue shade.
 If the green is more earthy in appearance it will probably be a red shade green (warm) as greens can be reduced in intensity if mixed with a little red.
 Repeat for all your colours.

-In summary mix your primary colours together equally and see if they produce pure secondary colours, if the do the colours are either both warm or both cool.
-If they produce a less pure brownish sort of colour you know you are mixing a cool and warm colour together.
+In summary, mix two primary colours together equally and see if they produce pure secondary colours.
+If they do, the colours are either both warm or both cool.
+If they produce a less pure, brownish sort of colour you know you are mixing a cool and warm colour together.
 A process of elimination will determine which is cool or warm.

-Work with only a limited range of colours get to know them and how they mix together and memorise their colour combinations and you’ve cracked it!!
+Work with a limited range of colours, get to know them and how they mix together.
+Memorise the colour combinations and you’ve cracked it!!